Luis Arcos Bergnes, Cuba: Economy

-According at the DMPF of Camajuani, Luis Arcos Bergnes is a settlement linked to sources of employment or economic development.
+According at the DMPF (Departamento de control de la Dirección Municipal de Planificación Física or Management Control Department Municipal Physical Planning in English) of Camajuani, Luis Arcos Bergnes is a settlement linked to sources of employment or economic development.

 In order to make charcoal in Camajuani you need to live in Luis Arcos Bergnes or Taguayabón.

+UBPC and CCS in the ward include: